-In 1993, along with Mr. Tadashi Nakamura, Robert Roche founded Oak Lawn Marketing, an omni-channel brand response company in Japan.
-In 2009, NTT DOCOMO, Japan’s largest mobile phone operator, purchased 51% of Oak Lawn Marketing.
-Mr. Roche currently serves as the company’s Chairman.
+In 1993, along with Mr. Tadashi Nakamura, Robert Roche founded Oak Lawn Marketing, Inc. an omni-channel brand response company in Japan.
+In 2009, NTT DOCOMO, Japan’s largest mobile phone operator, purchased 51 percent of Oak Lawn Marketing.
+Mr. Roche currently serves as the company’s Executive Chairman.

 In 1997, Robert Roche co-founded Acorn International, which has since become a leading media and branding company in China and is listed on the New York Stock Exchange (NYSE: ATV).
-Mr. Roche currently serves as Chairman and CEO of the company.
+Mr. Roche currently serves as Executive Chairman of the company.

-In 2013, Mr. Roche became the co-founder of IS Seafood, a company that imports Iceland fish to China.
-The company employs a network of industry leading cold chain logistics specialists and uses state of the art processing and packaging techniques.
+In 2013, Mr. Roche became the co-founder of IS Seafood, a company that imports Icelandic fish to China.
+The company employs a network of industry leading cold chain logistics specialists and uses state-of-the-art processing and packaging techniques.
 In addition, Mr. Roche is an investor in FansTang, a wholly owned subsidiary of China Branding Group ("CBG"), which is a China-focused branded cross-platform media and entertainment company with staff in Hollywood, Shanghai, Beijing, Guangzhou and Chengdu.

-Mr. Roche also has business interests in the U.S., including a golf resort in Southern Utah, a large scale agricultural development in Green River, Utah, and a 26,000 acre development in Gallup, New Mexico.
+Mr. Roche also has business interests in the U.S., including Sand Hollow Resort in Southern Utah, and Gallup Land Partners, LLC, a 26,000 acre development in Gallup, New Mexico.

-President Obama named Mr. Roche to the United States Trade Representative’s (USTR) Advisory Committee for Trade Policy and Negotiations 2010-2014.
-Mr. Roche is a Board Member of Organizing for Action.
-He served as a member of the Advisory Council for the non-profit 100,000 Strong Foundation, which is an initiative to increase the number of American Students studying in China 2011-2015.
-Mr. Roche is co-founder and member of the Board of Trustees of the Business Forward Foundation.
-He is a Board Member of the Center for American Progress and the Center for New American Security.
+President Obama named Mr. Roche to the United States Trade Representative’s (USTR) Advisory Committee for Trade Policy and Negotiations, and he served from 2010 through 2014.
+Mr. Roche served as a Board Member of Organizing for Action and as a member of the Advisory Council for the non-profit U.S./China Strong Foundation.
+Mr. Roche is a co-founder of the Business Forward Foundation.
+He currently serves as a Board Member for the Center for American Progress and the Center for New American Security.